Analysis: Europe braces for return of Germany's "Madame Non"

 First, Germany is interested in a sustainable, long-term solution on bank oversight that does not overload the ECB with new watchdog responsibilities in the short-term.

-Second, Merkel remains sceptical about direct European aid for struggling banks and wants to avoid a discussion about the next stage of Europe's "banking union" - a pan-European deposit guarantee scheme.
+Second, Merkel remains skeptical about direct European aid for struggling banks and wants to avoid a discussion about the next stage of Europe's "banking union" - a pan-European deposit guarantee scheme.

 Where does that leave Merkel and Europe?
 The answer - even more dependent on ECB President Draghi to bridge the yawning policy gap that looms in the run-up to next year's German election.